Antebellum South Carolina: South Carolinian exceptionalism

+Secession commissioners

+When Abraham Lincoln was elected the 16th President of the United States, South Carolina took the opportunity to send out its own commissioners to convince the rest of the south to join their state in secession from the Union.
+As previously stated, a majority of Southern politics was dominated by the state of South Carolina and the secession commissioners found success in the deep south.
+The South Carolinian secessionist commissioner to Georgia launched a verbal attack on the victory of the Republican Party.
+"The North is firmly in the grip of a blind and relentless fanaticism and a Lincoln administration would lead inevitably to southern degradation and dishonor.".
+South Carolina seceded from the Union on 20 December 1860.
+Six more southern states would follow between December 1860 and January 1861, initiating the American Civil War.

 Protest of the Negro Act of 1740

 John Belton O'Neall summarized the Negro Act of 1740, in his written work, The Negro Law of South Carolina, when he stated: "A slave may, by the consent of his master, acquire and hold personal property.
 All, thus required, is regarded in law as that of the master."
 Across the South, state supreme courts supported the position of this law.

 In 1848, O'Neall was the only one to express protest against the Act, arguing for the propriety of receiving testimony from enslaved Africans (many of whom, by 1848, were Christians) under oath:

 "Negroes (slave or free) will feel the sanctions of an oath, with as much force as any of the ignorant classes of white people, in a Christian country."